joernio/website/main/content/blog/joern-org-update-2023.md

 and program analysis features.

 {{< figure src="/img/sponsor/QwietAI.png" class="px-5 mx-5" caption="QwietAI's developers have maintained the database, schema, querying, and C/C++/Ghidra/Kotlin/Python/JavaScript/Java/PHP/Ruby/Swift support.
 They are also the majority of who help newcomers on the Discord channel and handle incoming issues on GitHub.">}}
 {{< figure src="/img/sponsor/Privado.png" class="px-5 mx-5" caption="Privado has fueled the development of extra features in Java/Python/JavaScript and the data-flow engine.
-They have also funded the type propagation initiative, and initiated the development of the Ruby & C# frontends.
+They have also funded the type propagation initiative, and initiated the development of the Go, Ruby, & C# frontends.
 Their core analysis framework is also open-source.">}}

 We've noted continuous research interest and projects using Joern by both [Stellenbosch University](http://www.sun.ac.za/english) and [Technische Universität